 The Cuba program is open to Sarah Lawrence College students exclusively.
 It is a fall semester program only and is open to qualified juniors or seniors.
 All courses are taught in Spanish.
 Students interested in pursuing courses in music need to demonstrate mid- to advanced-level studies in music.
 Music, dramatic arts (dance) and visual arts can be taken at the Instituto Superior de Arte (ISA).
-Sample curriculum can be viewed online.

 Typically, a music student on the Cuba program auditions for and takes one course in music.
 Individual instruction (voice, piano, woodwinds, brass, percussion, classical guitar, and traditional Cuban instruments such as the Tres and Laud) is offered as part of a class format.
 Composition and electronic music are taught as weekly private tutorials.